gastrofix-gmbh/pytest-failed-to-verify/README.rst

 Credits
 ------------

-Credits to https://github.com/pytest-dev as some of the code was taken and re-used from their plugin `pytest-rerunfailures <https://github.com/pytest-dev/pytest-rerunfailures>`_ .
+Credits to https://github.com/pytest-dev as some of the code was taken and re-used from the `pytest-rerunfailures <https://github.com/pytest-dev/pytest-rerunfailures>`_ plugin.
 We used it as a starting point to implelement the additionally needed functionality.

 Known issues
 ------------